Skip to main content

 Featured Post

-The main graphic below was last updated Jan.
-29, 2024 and the information in the text has been updated through Jan.
-27, 2024, though considerable uncertainty remains: note buildings with question marks, as well as the project's general history of changes.
+The information in the text has been updated through Nov.
+2, 2024, though considerable uncertainty remains: note buildings with question marks, as well as the project's general history of changes.

 Follow me on Twitter.
 Subscribe to my weekly Substack newsletter, Learning from Atlantic Yards/Pacific Park, which includes new essays and a weekly roundup of this blog.
-Subscribe to this blog by email: click on three horizontal bars on top right.
 Contact info here.
 Information on my Atlantic Yards tours is here.

 Atlantic Yards/Pacific Park is complicated, and it's changed a lot.
 Eight of 15 (or 16) towers have been completed, plus the Barclays Center arena.
-The latest two towers are welcoming market-rate tenants, but affordable units didn't start move-ins until late October 2023, at best, and the surrounding open space--for a total of 3 acres (out of a planned 8 acres)--was only recently finished.
+The latest two towers were completed only in 2023, and the surrounding open space--for a total of 3 acres (out of a planned 8 acres)--was finished only then.

 So the results are slow progress for a borough-changing megaproject announced in 2003, approved in 2006, and re-approved in 2009, with the purported benefits--building over a "blighted" railyard, income-targeted "affordable" housing, new jobs and tax revenues, open space, removal of "blight"--long estimated to arrive within a ten-year buildout.